BrendanLew/UAVHacking/README.md

 A NASA-funded project conducted through GVSU College of Computing.

 Cybersecurity research on UAV communications.
 Conduct reconnaissance.
 Exploit vulnerabilities.
 Take control.

 ---

-By Brendan Lewis - Grand Valley State University
+By Brendan Lewis - Grand Valley State University BS.
-BS.
 Cybersecurity

 ---
 ## 1. Abstract

 This project will focus on researching and exploiting vulnerabilities in UAV communications.
 Preliminary research shows that UAV's are being used for personal and military applications.
-An increase in the ammount of UAV's increase the attack surface for drone communication.
-Hackers can passivly eavesdrop on Air to Ground (A2G) and Ground to Air (G2A) communications, and they can uncover important telemetry data that can be used to locate and attack the UAV.
+An increase in the number of UAV's increase the attack surface for drone communication.
+Hackers can passively eavesdrop on Air to Ground (A2G) and Ground to Air (G2A) communications, and they can uncover important telemetry data that can be used to locate and attack the UAV.
 Furthermore, an active attack, such as GPS spoofing, can mislead the drones sensors and cause it to crash or fly in an unrestricted area.

 By conducting this research we hope to investigate _why_ drone communication has such a large attack surface, and exploit these vulnerabilities in real time using a DJI Tello drone and an ESP32-S3 running Marauder.